lacepool/cardano-cli-ruby/README.md

 It aims to support most [CLI commands](https://github.com/input-output-hk/cardano-node/blob/master/doc/reference/cardano-node-cli-reference.md).
 The intuitive API allows to easily call the CLI commands in a rubyish way.

+Even though you can always just use the provided methods for triggering the commands on the cardano-cli,  this library also adds some convienence layer on top of it possibly making your life easier.

 Caution: This gem is under development!
 The API can change any time until version 1.0 is reached.

 ## Installation